bogk9/simple-discussion-board/README.md

 # simple-discussion-board

-Example of JWT-authenticated discussion board app, designed with Material UI.
+Example of JWT-authenticated discussion board app, designed with React and Material UI.

 ## Tech Stack